mepalashganguly/Interviews/README.md

 <summary> 1.8 What are 5R's Migration strategy? </summary><br><b>

 5R's
-1. Rehost - No Code Change
+1. Rehost - No Code Change ( life time of an App, if it's not stratigic App then rehost )
 2. Refactor ( PAAS ) - No Code Changing
 4. Re-archietect - ( Changing DB, Code change, changing my application, shift to vm based app to container / Servreless etc )
 5. Rebuild - ( To many changes then - Build from Scratch )